Endoglycosidase H: Biochemical applications

-Endoglycosidase H (Endo H) is commonly used by cell biologists to monitor posttranslational modification in the Golgi apparatus.
+Endoglycosidase H is commonly used by cell biologists to monitor posttranslational modification in the Golgi apparatus.
 Most proteins destined for the cell surface are translated by ribosomes into the rough endoplasmic reticulum (ER) and translocated into the Golgi.
 Upon entering the ER a molecule containing 14 sugar subunits is linked en bloc to an asparagine in a selective manner by the enzyme oligosaccharyl transferase.
 It is this oligosaccharide molecule which is modified by a series of enzymes as the protein moves through the different compartments of the Golgi apparatus.
-Endoglycosidase H is able to cleave each structure of this oligosaccharide as it is processed until the enzyme Golgi alpha-mannosidase II removes two mannose subunits.
-Since all later oligosaccharide structures are resistant to Endo H cleavage the enzyme is widely used to report the extent of oligosaccharide processing a protein of interest has undergone.
+Endoglycosidase H is able to cleave each structure of this oligosaccharide as it is processed until the enzyme Golgi α-mannosidase II removes two mannose subunits.
+Since all later oligosaccharide structures are resistant to cleavage by endoglycosidase H the enzyme is widely used to report the extent of oligosaccharide processing a protein of interest has undergone.